GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

   [background sync](https://developers.google.com/web/updates/2015/12/background-sync).

 {% Aside %}
-  Like most other powerful web APIs, the Wake Lock API is only available when served over **HTTPS**.
+  Like most other powerful web APIs, the Screen Wake Lock API is only available when served over **HTTPS**.
 {% endAside %}